 Minutemen In The UMass Athletics Hall of Fame

 With a rich history of individual and team success, the Minutemen lacrosse team is well-represented in the UMass Athletics Hall of Fame, with 10 members either playing for or coaching with the program since its inception in 1954.
-From the first inductee, Milt Morin (1970) to the latest, Tim Soudan (2012); the history of 'Gorilla Lacrosse' can be traced through those enshrined.
+From the first inductee, Milt Morin (1970), to the latest, Jim Weller (2013), the history of "Gorilla Lacrosse" can be traced through those enshrined.
 Below is a full list of all UMass Men's Lacrosse Hall of Fame honorees.

 Dick Garber -- Head Coach -- 1955-1990